comlaterra/my-shell/README.md

     ...

 > This option is recommended because it allows you to maintain organized the files, and use the files you can find in the repository (keeping them up to date, or not).
-You can use system links or setting up the full path to them.
+You can use symbolic links or setting up the full path to them.

 ### OSX